api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 bid submission.
 This payment will be forwarded to the dApp.
 The signature ensures that only the auction winner can do so.

-After they made the payment, the contract allows them to perform the data feed updates with exclusive rights.
-Note, that API3 feeds guarantee very strong properties via on-chain aggregation and timestamp checks so the searcher is forced to use valid and up-to-date data.
+After they've made the payment, the contract allows them to perform the data feed updates with exclusive rights.
+Note that API3 feeds guarantee very strong properties via on-chain aggregation and timestamp checks so the searcher is forced to use valid and up-to-date data.